 You might think that dietary changes made later in life will have little effect on your health.
 But changing dietary habits and losing weight in middle or even old age can significantly improve how you feel and can decrease your risk of chronic diseases.

 Most of us take our vision for granted until we develop a disorder like cataracts, glaucoma, age-related macular degeneration (AMD) or diabetic retinopathy.
-While people may fear losing their vision entirely, it's important to realize that vision loss can often be halted, or even reversed, with early treatment.
+It's important to realize that early detection of disease is essential.

 Fortunately, if you have one of these eye disorders and are treated early enough, the progression of disease often can be slowed or even halted, helping you return to daily activities such as driving, grocery shopping, reading and performing household tasks.
 Get the facts you need NOW to prevent vision loss, and learn about the most current and effective treatments for common eye disorders.